Influenza (Flu) | Surveillance

 **Region: population under surveillance in a defined geographical subdivision of a state.
 A region could be comprised of 1 or more counties and would be based on each state's specific circumstances.
 Depending on the size of the state, the number of regions could range from 2 to approximately 12.
 The definition of regions would be left to the state but existing state health districts could be used in many states.
 Allowing states to define regions would avoid somewhat arbitrary county lines and allow states to make divisions that make sense based on geographic population clusters.
 Focusing on regions larger than counties would also improve the likelihood that data needed for estimating activity would be available.

-Influenza surveillance questions may be directed to Elise Huebner, Influenza Surveillance Coordinator.
+Influenza surveillance questions may be directed to Emilio Gonzales, Influenza Surveillance Coordinator.

-Questions about the U.S. Outpatient Influenza-Like Illness Surveillance Network (ILINet) may be directed to Robert Russin at 512-776-6242.
+Questions about the U.S. Outpatient Influenza-Like Illness Surveillance Network (ILINet) may also be directed to Emilio Gonzales.